adrybakov/wulfric/docs/source/user-guide/start/installation.rst

 Installation
 ************

-Requirement for Wulfric installation are:
+Requirement for wulfric installation are:

 * |Python|_ (>=3.9)
 * |NumPy|_ (~=1.26)